 It’s happened to many of us– you’re on the tennis court or going for a long walk or run.
 As you take your next step or swing your racquet you feel the pain in your knee, wrist or elbow.
 It hurts and it feels like it may be swollen?
 You think your injury is a sprain or maybe a strain, but you’re not quite sure what the difference is between the two.
 So, how can you tell is it a sprain or a strain?
+Learn the differences between a sprain or strain, the causes, symptoms and treatment for both.

 Many of the symptoms of a sprain and strain can be similar, but basically a strain is an injury to muscles or tendons and a sprain is an injury to ligaments.
 Here’s some additional information to help clarify the differences between sprains and strains.